radiantlogic-v8/documentation-new/documentation/installation/configure-sdc-client.md

 ![image description](images/connector-view-details.png)

-In the *Data Connector Info* section the connector status will display as "Unregistered" and there will be no available connections.
+In the *Data Connector Info* section the connector status displays as "Unregistered", and there are no available connections.

 Next to the status in the *Data Connector Info* section select **Register**.
 ![image description](images/connector-register.png)